acdh-oeaw/repo-php-util/docs/files/util/Indexer.php.txt

     /**
      * Sets file name filter for child resources.
      *
+     * Only files matching the filter will be ingested.
+     *
+     * Filter is applied only to file names but NOT to directory names.
+     *
      * @param string $filter regular expression conformant with preg_replace()
      * @return \acdhOeaw\util\Indexer
      */